new-sun-logo

 Backgrounder

-Since its beginning in 2002, the New Sun Conference on Aboriginal Arts has brought together in a public forum individuals from various First Nations, Metis and Inuit communities, as well as from the non-Indigenous community.
-Presenters have included those with expertise in photography, painting, sculpture, film making, acting, dance, musical performance, curating, arts education, architecture, literature and the culinary arts.
-Themes such as “healing through the arts” and “transforming traditions” have been explored in a collegial and communal atmosphere that encourages dialogue on important cultural and artistic issues.
-The conference honours, and seeks to raise public awareness of individuals whose work affirms contemporary Aboriginal experience and contributes to increased cross-cultural understanding.
-All conference presentations have been videotaped and archived on DVD in Carleton’s MacOdrum Library.
+For sixteen years, beginning in 2002, the New Sun Conference on Aboriginal Arts brought together in a public forum individuals from various First Nations, Metis and Inuit communities, as well as from the non-Indigenous community.
+Presenters included those with expertise in photography, painting, sculpture, film making, acting, dance, musical performance, comedy, curating, arts education, architecture, literature and the culinary arts.
+Themes such as “healing through the arts” and “transforming traditions” were explored in a collegial and communal atmosphere that encouraged dialogue on important cultural and artistic issues.
+The conference honoured, and sought to raise public awareness of individuals whose work affirmed contemporary Indigenous experience and contributed to increased cross-cultural understanding.
+All conference presentations were videotaped and archived on DVD in both the Carleton Library and the University of Ottawa Library.

 “New Sun was a revelation, as always.
 What a gift you prepare for us every year!”
 SH